MMMZZZZ/Syntherrupter/README.md

 * Sounds boring, but for me it belongs to an interrupter as well: **Normal interrupter mode** where you can control the ontime, BPS and duty.

 ## Download and Installation
-Have a look at the [releases page](https://github.com/MMMZZZZ/Syntherrupter/releases) and the forum links below.
+Have a look at the [releases page](https://github.com/MMMZZZZ/Syntherrupter/releases).

 ## Documentation
-Check the [Wiki](/Documentation/Wiki).
+Check the [Wiki](/Documentation/Wiki#syntherrupter-wiki).
 It's far from being complete, but the most important stuff is there.

 ### ADSR Sounds
 The sound can be selected by the MIDI command "Program Change".
 In your MIDI software you can select it by changing the instrument of the channel.